7th MSC CSM hosts senior enlisted leadership forum

 KAISERSLAUTERN, Germany — Command Sgt.
 Maj.
-Raymond L. Brown, the senior enlisted leader for the 7th Mission Support Command, hosts a senior enlisted leadership forum for more than a dozen 7th MSC senior enlisted leaders and noncommissioned officers, Jan.
-23, 2017.
+Raymond L. Brown, the senior enlisted leader for the 7th Mission Support Command, hosted a senior enlisted leadership forum for more than a dozen 7th MSC senior enlisted leaders and noncommissioned officers, Jan.
+22-24, 2017.

+The SEL forum included training and topical discussion on many Army Reserve Soldier strength management topics, including: Army Reserve Engagement Cells, Commander’s Strength Management-Module, enlisted Soldier management, promotions, leadership, readiness, Sexual Harassment/Assault Response and Prevention, evaluation entry system, noncommissioned officer evaluation reports and enlisted selection boards.

+The CSM-M was an important brief for at least two sergeants major.

 |Date Taken: